artix75/psyc/README.md

 The above libraries and hardware are automatically detected by PsyC and they're not dependecies, as PsyC can run without them.

-Currently, there's no support for [NVIDIA® CUDA®](https://developer.nvidia.com/cuda-toolkit), but its support is planner for future releases.
+Currently, there's no support for [NVIDIA® CUDA®](https://developer.nvidia.com/cuda-toolkit), but its support is planned for future releases.

 ## Installation